JuanValencia/Unstable-Magick/Bed Late.md

 Dagger of Venom - You gain a +1 bonus to attack and damage rolls made with this magic weapon.
 You can use an action to cause thick, black poison to coat the blade.
 The poison remains for 1 minute or until an attack using this weapon hits a creature.
 That creature must succeed on a DC 15 Constitution saving throw or take 2d10 poison damage and become poisoned for 1 minute.
 The dagger can't be used this way again until the next dawn.
 (5k)

 Periapt of Wound Closure / Health / Proof Against Poison (5k)

+Gloves of Missile Snaring - (3k)  These gloves seem to almost meld into your hands when you don them.
+When a ranged weapon attack hits you while you're wearing them, you can use your reaction to reduce the damage by 1d10 + your Dexterity modifier, provided that you have a free hand.
+If you reduce the damage to 0, you can catch the missile if it is small enough for you to hold in that hand.
+Properties:
+requires attunement